 Areas of work Findings We considered whether the top tier demonstrates a commitment to counter-fraud and provides the necessary leadership to fight fraud.
-We expected to see: The Board/Executive team promoting a clear commitment to zero tolerance of fraud and championing counter-fraud work.
-Senior leadership actively promoting and cascading an anti-fraud culture.
-An organisation-wide understanding of responsibilities for preventing fraud and reporting suspected fraud.
-An organisational commitment to counter-fraud and ethics awareness training, with appropriate and targeted mandatory counter-fraud training for all staff.
-We found the following good practice: The Executive Director of Finance is the Board executive responsible for counter-fraud.
-Counter-fraud is a standing item on the Audit Committee agenda.
-All fraud related issues are treated as a priority by the organisation, and there is a clear commitment from the Executive Director of Finance and the Chair of the Audit Committee.
-Policies and strategies send out a consistent message that fraud will not be tolerated, and that all steps will be taken to take criminal or disciplinary sanctions against perpetrators.
-HEIW publicises proven frauds and the action taken.
-We identified the following area for improvement: HEIW was established in October 2018.
-At the time of our review, counterfraud training had been delivered to the executive team, senior leaders and the finance team, and arrangements are in place to ensure that fraud awareness training is cascaded to other staff.
-Attendance at counter-fraud awareness training is not mandatory for all staff, and counter-fraud awareness is not included in induction training for new-starters.
+We expected to see: the Board/Executive team promoting a clear commitment to zero tolerance of fraud and championing counter-fraud work; senior leadership actively promoting and cascading an anti-fraud culture; an organisation-wide understanding of responsibilities for preventing fraud and reporting suspected fraud; and an organisational commitment to counter-fraud and ethics awareness training, with appropriate and targeted mandatory counter-fraud training for all staff.
+We found the following good practice: the Executive Director of Finance is the Board executive responsible for counter-fraud. counter-fraud is a standing item on the Audit Committee agenda. all fraud-related issues are treated as a priority by the organisation, and there is a clear commitment from the Executive Director of Finance and the Chair of the Audit Committee. policies and strategies send out a consistent message that fraud will not be tolerated, and that all steps will be taken to take criminal or disciplinary sanctions against perpetrators.
+The Trust ensures that there are effective lines of communication between those responsible for counter-fraud, bribery and corruption work and other key staff groups and managers within the organisation. the Trust publicises proven frauds and the action taken.
+We identified the following areas for improvement: the Trust has an ongoing programme of counter-fraud awareness sessions, but they are not mandatory; and